yuezk/GlobalProtect-openconnect/README.md

 ## About Trial

 The CLI version is always free, while the GUI version is paid.
-There two trial modes for the GUI version:
+There are two trial modes for the GUI version:

 1. 10-day trial: You can use the GUI stable release for 10 days after the installation.
 2. 14-day trial: Each beta release has a fresh trial period (at most 14 days) after released.